trolllabs/arduino-button-row/README.md

 Using resistors one connects multiple buttons in parrallell with different resistors for each of the buttons.
 When a button is pressed the arduino reads a different value for each of the buttons.

-## Installation
-1. Download as zip
-2. Unzip
-3. Copy the folder "ButtonRow" into arduino-x.x.x/libraries/ (x..x.x stands for version number)
-4. restart the Arduino IDE

 ## Example usage
 ```cpp
 #include <Arduino.h>